kmontag/modeStep/CONTRIBUTING.md

+## Development

+modeStep uses [poetry](https://python-poetry.org/) for project management and development tasks.
+The project's `Makefile` also contains targets for common tasks.

 ## Testing

 Tests work by opening Live, impersonating the MIDI output of the SoftStep, and checking the messages that Live sends back.

 To get this working, you need to configure a "modeStep" control surface to use "modeStep test" as its inputs and outputs.
 However, that source won't show up until tests are actually running, so you'll need to configure the control surface manually while you're running tests for the first time.

 You can safely add this test control surface alongside your primary modeStep control surface, if you don't want to deal with switching the input/output when you want to run tests.

 To run tests, use: